 IMPORTANT: Seal the spare base layers in a watertight/plastic bag and leave them at the bottom of your pack.
 The spare base layers should not be worn at any time during the event unless you are faced with a race ending emergency.
 If poor weather and a drop in temperature lead to you using emergency base layers, then you have not packed enough spare clothing.
-NOTE – the emergency clothing is not ‘in case you get cold and wet’, you should have a second spare set to deal with such as issue.
+This means that you should bring 2 sets, the first set should be opened in an emergency, the other set is for you to use in general during the event.

 4. Head torch / spare batteries if required to last one or two nights depending upon your race distance.
 Please don’t bring a cheap torch with old batteries which cuts out after 20 minutes leaving you stumbling around in the darkness, with your iphone as your only means of spotting the large rock you are about to fall over.
 You’ll be hitting the night sections in the latter stages and you’ll be tired.
 Make it as easy as it can be, bring a good quality / charged torch, make sure the batteries are brand new, bring spare batteries and ideally learn how to use the torch.

 6. Whistle – If it’s built into the buckle on your pack, check it works VERY WELL.
 We will check the whistles at kit check if we’re in doubt.
 Should you find yourself in an emergency situation, a whistle can be used to attract attention.
 The recognised sign for help is 6 long blasts followed by 1 minute silence.
 Please don’t use this at checkpoints to attract the attention of helpers and request sugar for your tea, they’ll probably insert it into another part of your body.